 According to recent internet reports, Nissan could locally manufacture its popular Leaf and introduce at an aggressive price range.
 The Leaf has been around for several years now and it has been well-received in European as well as other foreign markets.
 As the existing generation Leaf gets to the closing stages of its lifespan, Nissan is expected to consider the forthcoming Leaf for India.

+It uses regenerative braking to accelerate, decelerate and stop the vehicle via a single pedal.
+Activated with a switch, it shows how well automakers are adapting the regenerative tech like the Chevrolet Bolt EV and even Tesla models managing them cleverly.
 To the excitement of EV enthusiasts, Nissan India has been reported to have confirmed its local testing and is cautious over increased pricing if brought into the country through CBU route.
 This could only mean the local production is on the cards.

 Nissan Leaf will act as a learning tool for understanding the electric vehicle market but considering the quirky nature of our local customers it might have to come up with something new for India.
 On a longer perspective, Nissan might create a low-cost EV that would fit to the mileage needs in a volume segment.

 Nissan has recently announced a low-cost EV for China and the knowledge learned there could be used for India.
 In two battery modes – 24 kWh and 30 kWh – the Nissan Leaf returns a current range of 228 km and 280 km respectively.